Lost, Stolen, or Damaged Cards

 - Changes the card to

-, includes the emboss record in the batch file, and sends theSHIP: card_shipped
+, includes the emboss record in a batch file for the embosser, and sends theSHIP: card_shipped

-- As necessary, the cardholder activates the card using your preferred method, which changes the replacement card to
+- The cardholder activates the card using your preferred method, which changes the replacement card and emboss records to

 status: N